maheshlode/Cryptographic-ciphers-using-Cpp/README.md

 alphabets is employed within the same message.

 ## Playfair Cipher
-Playfair’s cipher was actually invented by his good friend Charles Wheatstone with whom Playfair spent many hours working on recreational cryptology.
+The Playfair Cipher is a polygraphic substitution cipher and it was actually invented by his good friend Charles Wheatstone with whom Playfair spent many hours working on recreational cryptology.
 Playfair’s method requires a table of only 25 cells.